Skip to main content

 There are partial exemptions, including in national security and defense, law enforcement, and some financial services instances.

+PDP Law outlines two main categories of personal data, including general and specific or sensitive personal data.
 General personal data refers to data related to identified or identifiable individuals, separately or in combination with other information, directly or indirectly, through an electronic or non-electronic system.
 This can include potentially lower risk data that can be found on identification documents and other general records.
+Specific or sensitive data is usually riskier if jeopardized.

-Common examples include an:
+Common general examples include:

 • Individual's full name